rafael-figueiredogluz/woocomerce-inspiry-membership-integration/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+Integration inspiry-membership with woocomerce.

 == Description ==

-This plugin was created to integrate the woocommerce plugin with inspiry-membership plugin.
-Through this plugin it's possible to receive payments with wocoommerce adding the choice to use brazilian payments.
+Use this plugin to add new functions to integrate inspiry-membership with woocommerce plugin.
+All woocommerce payments are accepted and inspiry membership rules are bonded to order status.

 == Installation ==